woojoo666/arcana-notes/Readme.md

 			nextNodes: currentNodes[['neighbors']].subtract(visited)     // get neighbors of current nodes, minus already visited nodes
 			=> breadthFirstSearch(visited, nextNodes)

 Imperative code requires similar complexity to retrieve all nodes from a graph (either using loops or recursion).
-The difference is that in Axis, after we retrieve all the nodes, we can use them in a whole variety of use cases, like computing distances (as shown earlier) or finding connected pairs or filtering for certain nodes, etc. We only have to define this recursion once.
+The difference is that in Axis, after we retrieve all the nodes, we can use them in a whole variety of use cases, like computing distances (as shown earlier), finding connected pairs, filtering for certain nodes, etc. We only have to define this recursion once.
 But in imperative languages, in order to do stuff like computing distance or finding connected pairs, we would have to use recursion over and over again.

 This just demonstrates the power of abstracting data relationships away from implementation.
 We define the "implementation" once to retrieve the data (in this case, using breadth first search to get all nodes).
 Then we can use the data without worrying about the implementation again.
 We maximize abstraction and reduce code duplication.

 Note that while feedback is very powerful, we do have to take care in using it.
 For example, if we did something like `x: x+1`, this would be a feedback loop that would constantly increment `x` until it reached infinity.
 Likewise, we would run into similar problems if we tried to modify our `shortestDistance` example to instead look for `longestDistance`.
 Intuitively, we know this wouldn't work, because imagine trying to find the longest distance in real life.
 We could just run around in circles before reaching the destination to make the path as long as we wanted.
 And this is exactly what would happen here with `shortestDistance` if we tried calculating longest distance by replacing `Math.min` with `Math.max` and setting the default distance to `0`.
 When the `#distance` of any node increases, the `#distance` of all of its neighbors will increase too, and the feedback would cause the distance for all nodes to steadly increase until infinity.
 This sort of feedback is called "divergent", and is something to watch out for, just like one might want to watch out for infinite loops in imperative languages.

-### Web Technologies API Calls
+### Web Applications

 Let's take the chatroom example from the introduction, and this time include the layout: